 Part of a Larger Disaster Response Transportation Network

 Transportation is multi-modal – which means the Ministry of Transportation and Infrastructure is responsible, at a high level, for many types of transportation (road, rail, marine and air).
-We’ve updated our Disaster Response Route Guidelines to include ALL aspects of transportation under the new name of Disaster Response Transportation (DRT).
+Our Disaster Response Route Guidelines include ALL aspects of transportation under the name of Disaster Response Transportation (DRT).

 The purpose behind this system is to be able to move quickly to where we need to be…and mobility is the key.

 The DRT system is intended to allow all levels of government to align their disaster preparedness plans for more effective emergency response.
 “Critical routes” will be determined and designated pre-event for resilience planning and priority damage assessment; however, under the new framework, critical routes will be activated with agility to remain responsive during emergency.